 What can I automate?

-- E-mail templates with price lists → for “no time, but here are some alternative suggestions” emails.
+- Email templates with price lists → When you need to turn down freelance work and send a “Sorry I can’t help this time, but here are some alternative suggestions” email.

-- Always check your work processes → E.g Use tools like Adobe Lightroom more effectively.
+- Always check your work processes → E.g. Use tools like Adobe Lightroom more effectively.
+Could you make do with a more basic photo editing tool instead?